What's your focus during your first 90 days as Head of Product?

 Short answer: Focus on strategy, building out the product team, and accelerating the pace of product development to ensure faster learning.

-Welcome to the 250 new subscribers who joined this past week!
-After less than four months, we’re 4,000 strong.
+Gib’s note: After 6 months, we’re nearly 7,000 strong.
 Each week, I answer a few “Ask Gib” questions, drawing from my experience as VP of Product at Netflix and Chief Product Officer at Chegg (the textbook rental and homework help company that went public in 2014).
-Today’s answer is essay #46!
+This answer is essay #46!

 To become part of the “Ask Gib” community, subscribe now — this way, you’ll never miss an essay: